Alessandro Grego

-Alessandro Grego (born 18 March 1969, Trieste) is an Italian contemporary classical composer, theater and film score author.
+Alessandro Grego (born 18 March 1969, Trieste) is an Italian contemporary classical composer, theatre and film score author.

 Biography

-He studied composition with Giorgio Gaslini, electronic music with Curtis Roads, musicology at the School of Paleography, Musical Philology of Cremona and Music for Films at the Experimental Film Centre in Rome.
+He studied composition with Giorgio Gaslini, electronic music with Curtis Roads, musicology at the School of Palaeography, Musical Philology of Cremona and Music for Films at the Experimental Film Centre in Rome.

 In 2023, in Radom, Poland, he won the first prize at the international composition competition "Arboretum," conceived by the Polish composer Krzysztof Penderecki, with a violin concerto with string orchestra titled "The Eternal Sea," inspired by a collection of poems by Biagio Marin and dedicated to the memory of Edda Serra, a literary critic and scholar of his work.
 Additionally, the composer received a special prize created by Elżbieta Penderecka, Penderecki's wife.
 In 2025, he is recognized for his musical achievements by the Carl Reinecke International Music Competition.

-Theater
+Theatre

-In 2008 he composed the original music for the show Senza vincitori né vinti (Without winners or losers).
+In 2008, he composed the original music for the show Senza vincitori né vinti (Without winners or losers).
 The play, starring Francesco Niccolini and Arnoldo Foà, is inspired by the novel Storia di Tönle by the Italian writer andveteran Mario Rigoni Stern.
 It deals with the absurdity of war, seen through the experience of an elderly farmer of the Asiago Plateau in the Italian Alps; the location of battles between Austrians and Italians during World War I.

-In 2010 he wrote the music for the show Fuejs that was directed by Luciano Roman.
+In 2010, he wrote the music for the show Fuejs that was directed by Luciano Roman.
 Texts and lyrics in Friulian were provided by the Italian director, poet and writer Pier Paolo Pasolini.
 The show was inspired by Pasolini's youthful experience in the Friuli region.

-In 2013 he collaborated with the Giorgio Barberio Corsetti's "Fattore K" company on the show In flagrante delicto - Il principe, la sposa, il musico e l'assassino.
+In 2013, he collaborated with Giorgio Barberio Corsetti's "Fattore K" company on the show "In flagrante delicto - Il principe, la sposa, il musico e l'assassino".
 The show was written by Francesco Niccolini and inspired by the figure of the madrigalist Gesualdo da Venosa who killed his wife and her lover.

 He also collaborated in other theatrical productions with Alessio Boni, Paolo Bonacelli, Giuseppe Patroni Griffi and Vittorio Caprioli, Simone Cristicchi, Marco Paolini, David Riondino, Manuela Kustermann and Vito Zagarrio.